2.2.1. Deep-learning networks applied to natural language

 Deep-learning networks are able to recognize and to produce patterns of a language.
 But they are unable to grasp the meaning expressed by humans through natural language, because:

-In natural language, keywords – mainly nouns and proper nouns – provide the knowledge, while words like definite article “the”, conjunction “or”, basic verb “is/are”, possessive verb “has/have” and past tense verbs “was/were” and “had” provide the logical structure.
+In natural language, keywords – mainly nouns and proper nouns – provide the knowledge, while the logical structure of sentences is provided by words like definite article “the”, conjunction “or”, basic verb “is/are”, possessive verb “has/have” and past tense verbs “was/were” and “had”.

-However, a DNN is not hard-wired to process logic.
-So, this technique is unable to process algebra and to execute programming languages.
-And therefore, this technique is also unable to grasp the meaning expressed by humans through natural language.
+However, deep-learning networks are not hard-wired to process logic.
+So, this technique is unable to process the logic that is embedded in natural language.
+And therefore, this technique is unable to grasp the deeper meaning expressed by humans through natural language.

 Deep-learning networks are based on pattern recognition.
 And therefore, they are limited to perform tasks based on pattern recognition.